 The GrainPro Cocoon addresses storage losses by preserving paddy in an air-tight and moisture-tight container.
 Without the adverse effects of oxygen on the quality of stored paddy, seeds stored inside the Cocoon have a relatively higher germination rate and vigor than seeds stored in regular jute bags.
 The Cocoons inhibit infestation and mold growth by confining the paddy seeds in an atmosphere with low oxygen levels where the natural respiration of seeds and insects trapped inside the container depletes oxygen, even without chemical fumigation.

 Hermetic GrainPro Cocoons are designed to minimize post-harvest losses by keeping the grains at an equilibrium moisture content of 14% for paddy.
 When stored in regular warehouses, post-harvest losses are estimated to be at a minimum of 13% from harvest to storage, according to FAO.
 In 2019, the country produced about 54.5 million tonnes of rice.
-Without sufficient protection, nearly 7 million tonnes of paddy rice goes down the drain due to post-harvest losses.
+Without sufficient protection, nearly 7 million tonnes of paddy rice go down the drain due to post-harvest losses.
 With a scarcer land resource and more pressure to produce more food for a growing population, the government is fast to act by providing storage facilities that can safely preserve their harvests.
 Under the same program, the provision of about 4,000 units is intended to be included in the Department's budget next year.
-While there are several constraints towards achieving food security, each effort to reduce losses and improve productivity takes the nation a step closer towards achieving its goal.
+While there are several constraints to achieving food security, each effort to reduce losses and improve productivity takes the nation a step closer to achieving its goal.

 Innovation in Action

 Hermetic storage has been a phenomenon in the safe storage of dry grains, spices, and seeds.
-Private companies around the world have been using GrainPro hermetic storage for almost two decades now to prolong the shelf life of their coffee, cocoa, feed ingredients and even planting seeds lasting for years.
-The World Food Programme, International Rice Research Institute, FAO, and Ministry of Agriculture of several countries have also been using these products for their Food Security Programs and for their farmers.
+Private companies around the world have been using GrainPro hermetic storage for almost two decades now to prolong the shelf life of their coffee, cocoa, and feed ingredients and even planting seeds lasting for years.
+The World Food Programme, International Rice Research Institute, FAO, and the Ministry of Agriculture of several countries have also been using these products for their Food Security Programs and for their farmers.